-- The potential effect on the financial statements of significant risks, exposures and uncertainties, such as pending litigation, that are disclosed in the financial statements. - The extent to which the financial statements are affected by unusual transactions, including non-recurring amounts recognized during the period, and the extent to which such transactions are separately disclosed in the financial statements. - The factors affecting asset and liability carrying values, including the entity's bases for determining useful lives assigned to tangible and intangible assets.
-The communication may explain how factors affecting carrying values were selected and how alternative selections would have affected the financial statements. - The selective correction of misstatements, for example, correcting misstatements with the effect of increasing reported earnings, but not those that have the effect of decreasing reported earnings.
+- The potential effect on the financial statements of significant risks, exposures and uncertainties, such as pending litigation, that are disclosed in the financial statements. - The extent to which the financial statements are affected by significant transactions, that are outside the normal course of business for the entity, or that otherwise appear to be unusual.
+This communication may highlight: - The non-recurring amounts recognized during the period. - The extent to which such transactions are separately disclosed in the financial statements. - Whether such transactions appear to have been designed to achieve a particular accounting or tax treatment, or a particular legal or regulatory objective. - Whether the form of such transactions appears overly complex or where extensive advice regarding the structuring of the transaction has been taken. - Where management is placing more emphasis on the need for a particular accounting treatment than on the underlying economics of the transaction. - The factors affecting asset and liability carrying values, including the entity's bases for determining useful lives assigned to tangible and intangible assets.
+The communication may explain how factors affecting carrying values were selected and how alternative selections would have affected the financial statements.

+• The selective correction of misstatements, for example, correcting misstatements with the effect of increasing reported earnings, but not those that have the effect of decreasing reported earnings.